Bob Proctor (author): Law of attraction

 Throughout his material, Proctor aimed to have the reader tap into their "inner self".
 He suggested the reader's inner self controls all that is brought into their life and that a bad self-image, which he called a "paradigm", will lead to poor results even among those with adequate knowledge and abilities.

 Proctor contended that everything in the universe vibrates and that “similar vibrations attract each other”.
 Using images of Kirlian photography for his marketing material, he mistakenly suggested that the photographic method demonstrated a person's "energy field" and that the mind and body vibrate at specific frequencies which, if harnessed, could produce or attract specific results.
 Through this theory, he then suggested humans are "capable of controlling their thoughts" and as such, they should be capable of choosing to manipulate these "vibrational frequencies" to adjust or control their life outcomes by attracting objects (such as money, housing and clients) which "vibrate at a similar frequency".
-In reality, Proctor's comments were a misunderstanding of both quantum mechanics and Kirlian photography as no "energy field" has been found to emit from the body, nor can the body change its "vibrational frequencies" to attract items of a "similar vibration".
+Proctor's comments demonstrated either a wilful or accidental interpretation of both quantum mechanics and Kirlian photography, because no "energy field" has been found to emit from the body, nor can the body change its "vibrational frequencies" to "attract items of a similar vibration".

 Despite regular criticism from experts, Proctor claimed there was nothing in a person's life they could not change through the law of attraction.
 Proctor also suggested that even a global recession was the result of excessive vibrational negativity which attracted the recession to the economy.
 In a 2009 article, The Wall Street Journal opined that if any of Proctor's followers believed that they could simply choose not to participate in the recession they were "being shammed".